What is the busbar quantity? A breakdown.

 This is what one looks like on plans:

 For the purpose of this application, you'll count and describe the ones located in the proposed solar energy system.
-Essentially, count any box on the plans that includes breakers that are not a backup initiation device, as that equipment has a different place on the application.
+Essentially, count any box on the plans that includes circuit breakers for building loads, any box that combines circuit breakers for microinverters or AC modules, or any box that combines multiple sources that isn't a backup initiation device.

-- A combiner panel for inverters (common for microinverters)
+• A combiner panel for inverters (common for microinverters and AC Modules)

 Let's look at some examples: